tedneward/Azgaarnoth/Classes/Artificer/index.md

 # Artificer
 Masters of invention, artificers use ingenuity and magic to unlock extraordinary capabilities in objects.
 They see magic as a complex system waiting to be decoded and then harnessed in their spells and inventions.
-You can find everything you need to play one of these inventors in the next few sections.
 Artificers use a variety of tools to channel their arcane power.
 To cast a spell, an artificer might use alchemist's supplies to create a potent elixir, calligrapher's supplies to inscribe a sigil of power, or tinker's tools to craft a temporary charm.
 The magic of artificers is tied to their tools and their talents, and few other characters can produce the right tool for a job as well as an artificer.

 Artificers are almost always recruited at some point by [Merchant Guilds](../../Organizations/MerchantGuilds/MerchantGuilds.md), [Mercenary Companies](../../Organizations/MercCompanies/MercCompanies.md), or the [Order of the Steel Dragon](../../Organizations/DraconicOrder/Steel.md), in that order, depending on the level/quality of the work produced by the artificer.
 (The Steels want only the best as part of their Order, and the merchants want anything they can sell regardless of quality.)

-Rumors persist that the [Dread Emperor](/People/DreadEmperor.md) has been known to kidnap promising artificers, and force them to artifice on his behalf.
+Rumors persist that the [Dread Emperor](../../People/DreadEmperor.md) has been known to kidnap promising artificers, and force them to artifice on his behalf.

 ## Class Features
 As an artificer, you gain the following class features.